grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/panel-properties.md

 # Subscribe to Grafana events

-If you’re building a [panel plugin](../../introduction/plugin-types-usage.md#panel-visualization-plugins), Grafana already provides the data you need to configure and render your panel.
-If not, you can usually retrieve the information you need from any of the runtime services, like `BackendSrv` and `TemplateSrv`.

-However, in some cases you may want your plugin to react to changes that occur outside of your plugin.
+If you’re building a [panel plugin](../../introduction/plugin-types-usage.md#panel-visualization-plugins), in some cases you may want your plugin to react to changes that occur outside of your plugin.
 For example, you may want your plugin to react when the user zooms in or out of another panel.
 In this guide, you’ll learn how to make your plugin react to events in Grafana.

 :::tip